-When you apply to a course in a creative subject like fine art, product, illustration, interior architecture, fashion, graphic design, Jewellery & Metalwork we ask you to submit a portfolio of relevant work for us to review.
+When you apply to a course in a creative subject like photography, fine art, product, illustration, interior architecture, fashion management and communication, graphic design, jewellery, materials and design, we ask you to submit a portfolio of relevant work for us to review.

-Having a portfolio review doesn't mean you're guaranteed a place on the course – your UCAS personal statement and reference, portfolio and supporting text* (*online submission only) all contribute to us making our decision.
+Having a portfolio review doesn't mean you're guaranteed a place on the course – your UCAS personal statement and reference, contribute to us making our decision.

 How will my Portfolio be reviewed?

 In light of the updated advice from the Government about the coronavirus (COVID-19) outbreak, we will be accepting portfolios through digital submission only.
 If you are not able to submit your portfolio in this way, would like further support, or to arrange an alternative way for us to review your portfolio, please email firstname.lastname@example.org and we will contact you to make alternative arrangements.